 LP: The Glass Bottle * Label: AVCO Embassy * Billboard charts: Bubbling under (#109; peaked 1970-05-30)

-Although the cover of the Glass Bottle's first LP displayed a teen-friendly band, the grooves inside contained a more parent-friendly sound.
-This was a marketing page taken from the playbook of other groups like the Walker Brothers and Gary Puckett and the Union Gap, who also had lead singers with strong, disciplined voices.
-If "Love for Living" brings to mind some of the early Bee Gees ballads where Robin Gibb is given free emotive reign, you won't be surprised to learn that the original version of the song was a 1969 B-side for singer-songwriter Clare Torry, which lists none other than the above-mentioned Gibb brother as producer.
+Although the cover of the Glass Bottle's first LP displayed a kid-friendly band, the grooves inside contained a far more parent-friendly sound.
+This was a marketing page taken from the playbook of other acts like the Walker Brothers and Gary Puckett and the Union Gap, who also had lead singers with strong, disciplined voices.
+If "Love for Living" brings to mind some of the early Bee Gees ballads where Robin Gibb is given free emotive reign, you won't be surprised to learn that the original version of the song was a 1969 B-side for singer-songwriter Clare Torry, which lists the aforementioned Gibb brother as producer.
 Torry would later record the famous vocal segment for Pink Floyd's "The Great Gig in the Sky" in 1973.
+The credited songwriter for the flipside's ballad (and also for their "The Girl Who Loved Me When" below) is Dayton Callie.
+Is this the character actor from Sons of Anarchy and Deadwood?

 As they had done with their previous charting single, the Glass Bottle dipped into the British record bins for their lone Top 40 single.
 "I Ain't Got Time Anymore" revamped a 1970 UK hit (#21) for Cliff Richard, whose folk-rock delivery transformed itself into dramatic stage fare under the command of Gary Criss's larger vocals.
 The line where he sings, "used to take an interest in the state of the world, now I only know how much I'm missing that girl" rings with irony in context of the group's environmental origins.
 The single's B-side version of Bobby Darin's "Things" is, to the present day, available only on the original seven-inch vinyl.
 Composers Mike Leander and Eddie Seago would form the glam rock publishing company Rock Artistes Music Ltd. a few years after this.

 "The Girl Who Loved Me When" opened the Glass Bottle's I Ain't Got Time Anymore LP and served as their final single with its familiar quiet-then-loud mood swing approach.
-Around the time of this single, songwriter Neil Goldberg had also been keeping busy in Jeff Berry's cartoon music realm, contributing actively to the Archie's Funhouse TV show among others.
+Around the time of this single, songwriter Neil Goldberg had also been keeping busy in Jeff Barry's cartoon music realm, contributing actively to the Archie's Funhouse TV show among others.
+A ballad by Dayton Callie (see "Love for Living" above) appears on the B side.